xajler/blog.metaintellect.com/_posts/2012-10-10-deploying-octopress-to-github-pages-and-setting-custom-subdomain-cname.markdown

 date: 2012-10-10 23:49
 comments: true
 categories: [octopress, github, github pages]
+keywords: octopress, github, github pages
+description: Deploying Octopress to Github Pages and setting blog to custom subdomain provided with CNAME to Github Pages.
 ---

 Blogging was really never easy task for me, I started in 2006 with [WordPress](http://wordpress.com) but with short life.